GuillermoAstorgaCalvo/screaming-architecture-starter/docs/performance.md

 This guide covers performance optimization strategies, code splitting, bundle size management, lazy loading patterns, and Web Vitals monitoring for the Screaming Architecture starter.

+> ℹ️ **Current implementation snapshot:** The router currently exposes a single domain page (`src/domains/landing/pages/LandingPage.tsx`).
+Any references to additional routes such as `DashboardPage` in this document are illustrative—use them as templates when you add new domains.

 ## Table of Contents

 - [Optimization Strategies](#optimization-strategies)